Learn about the resources available to you while working during COVID-19.

 Guidelines for working remotely

-As UBC continues to navigate the COVID-19 situation, and in support of physical distancing protocols, the university has implemented a Remote Work Arrangement for employees who are able to do so.
+In March 2020, the university implemented a temporary Remote Work Arrangement for employees who were able to do so.
 This applies to employees of the university regardless of their membership in any union or association and it includes our employees who are postdoctoral fellows, graduate students or those in student appointments.

-View the Remote Work Arrangements page for guidelines, checklist agreement, and additional FAQ.
+View the guidelines, checklist agreement, and additional FAQ below.
 Please review these guidelines with your supervisor to ensure safety and information security are met.

 - For claiming employment expenses, visit the Finance website